jwilferd10/Serenity-Coves/README.md

 So much for checking out Serenity Coves.
 Thank you always, happy coding!

 ## :book: User Story:
+**AS A health and wellness platform building an online presence**
+- I WANT a landing page that showcases our articles and platform
+  - SO THAT we can connect with our clients

+**GIVEN THAT our company is committed to promoting health and wellness**
+- WHEN I explore Serenity Cove's landing page
+  - THEN I see a website following modern and interactive design
+- WHEN I click 'Learn More' or 'Newsletter'
+  - THEN I am presented a modal asking to join Serenity Cove's Newsletter
+- WHEN I access this platform on my phone
+  - THEN I see a fully responsive page

 ## :floppy_disk: Resources Used:
 - HTML